 Major changes to the Schools FIRST system were implemented by the TEA in August 2015 that combined financial indicators with financial solvency indicators, in accordance with House Bill 5 of the 83rd Texas Legislature in 2013.
-The changes to the Schools FIRST system implemented by the TEA in August 2015 are being phased-in over three years.
-The Schools FIRST rating system for the rating year 2017-2018 (based on 2016-2017 data) consists of 15 base indicators.
+The changes to the Schools FIRST system implemented by the TEA in August 2015 were phased-in over three years.
+The Commissioner of Education made several changes to Schools FIRST in the Texas Administrative Code beginning with ratings year 2020-2021.
+The Schools FIRST rating system for the rating year 2022-2023 (based on 2021-2022 data) consists of 20 base indicators of which four indicators were not scored by the TEA.